ServiceNowDevProgram/code-snippets/Attachments/Base 64 to Attachment/readme.md

-This scriplet is used to convert base 64 content into an attachment in ServiceNow.
-This is mainly used for integrating attachments from external systems to read and convert the content into an attachment.
+This could be used to convert base 64 content into an attachment in ServiceNow.
+This is mainly used for integrating attachments from external systems to read and convert the base 64 content into an attachment.

 Sample Usage - Attaching and xls file on a incident record.